VCATconsulting/vtiger-webform-to-gravity-forms-converter/readme.txt

 Or you can add the field manually in the Gravity Forms editor, but keep in mind to set the admin label to the right value.

 == Changelog ==

+= 1.1.0 =

+* Add own sanitization for the Vtiger Webform code with wp_kses
+* Add 2 new filters to change the allowed tags and attributes for the Vtiger Webform code
+* Make some code improvements

 = 1.0.1 =